ryankrieg/wordpress-base/wp-content/plugins/merge-minify-refresh/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.6.2 =
+* Upgraded Minify to latest version
+* Upgraded Closure to latest version

+= 1.6.1 =
+* MMR looks for non minified scripts and styles by default (eg. script.min.js = script.js).
+If found it will use them.
+This improves compatibility and can fix minification errors.

+= 1.6 =
+* Option to enable http2 server push (thanks to Daniel Aleksandersen - https://www.slightfuture.com)
+* Option to enable output buffering for compatability and so footer scripts can be HTTP2 pushed
+* Ability to turn off minification
+* Ability to turn off concatination
+* Reduced plugin memory usage by only including Minify when required
+* Ability to manually ignore scripts or css
+* Changed hashes from md5 to adler32 as it is faster

 = 1.5.2 =
 * Upgrade Minify to latest version